Kansas pharmacists recovery network

 Educate

-on the disease of chemical dependency, mental health, and the program’s benefits.
+pharmacy professionals on substance use disorder, mental health, and the program’s benefits.

 Encourage